 Donna Flake, MLS, MSAS, leads the South East AHEC Robert M. Fales Health Sciences Library at New Hanover Regional Medical Center (NHRMC), the largest health sciences library in southeastern North Carolina.
-It offers medical, nursing and allied health resources, as well as collections in pastoral care, consumer health, mental health, children’s health and the history of medicine to the region’s health care professionals.
+The library offers medical, nursing, and allied health resources, as well as collections in pastoral care, consumer health, mental health, children’s health, and the history of medicine to the region’s health care professionals.

 “It’s very thrilling to be selected by my peers.
 It’s an affirmation of my accomplishments in my job and throughout my career,” Flake said.
 “I hope these awards help further the mission of our hospital library in providing the best evidence-based information to the medical professionals of our region.”

-The Lois Ann Colaianni Award for Excellence and Achievement in Hospital Librarianship, also known as the librarian of the year award, is given annually for contributions to excellence and achievement in the health information profession.
+The Lois Ann Colaianni Award for Excellence and Achievement in Hospital Librarianship, also known as the Librarian of the Year Award, is given annually for contributions to excellence and achievement in the health information profession.
 The association also recognizes four librarians each year as fellows for their outstanding contributions to the field of health sciences librarianship.
-Flake, who has been a medical librarian for 39 years, will receive the awards on May 17, 2016 at the annual Medical Library Association awards dinner in Toronto.
+Flake, who has been a medical librarian for 39 years, received the awards on May 17, 2016, at the annual Medical Library Association awards dinner in Toronto.

 “Donna serves as an advocate to our medical staff, nursing staff, patients, and community,” said NHRMC Chief Nurse Executive Mary Ellen Bonczek.
 “Donna is a national leader in library technology.
 Her professional expertise and knowledge are invaluable assets to New Hanover Regional Medical Center and the medical community of our region.”